miguelbcr/RxPaparazzo/README.md

 Every feature RxPaparazzo exposes can be accessed from both, an `activity` or a `fragment` instance.

-The generic type of the observable returned by RxPaparazzo when subscribing to any of its features is always an instance of [Response]() class.
+The generic type of the `observable` returned by RxPaparazzo when subscribing to any of its features is always an instance of [Response]() class.

 This instance hols a reference to the current Activity/Fragment, accessible calling `targetUI()` method.
-Because the original one may be recreated (due to configuration changes or some other system events) it would be unsafe calling it.

-Instead, you must call any method/variable of your Activity/Fragment from this instance encapsulated in the Result object.
+Because the original one may be recreated it would be unsafe calling it.
+Instead, you must call any method/variable of your Activity/Fragment from this instance encapsulated in the `response` instance.

-Also, this instance `response` holds a reference to the data as the appropriate response, as such as the result code of the specific operation.
+Also, this instance holds a reference to the data as the appropriate response, as such as the result code of the specific operation.

 ### Calling built-in camera to take a photo.
 ```java